 Former North Carolina center Eric Montross, an eight-year NBA veteran who played against Barkley, has a few observations on Colson and the ACC from his role as the Tar Heels’ radio analyst.

 Montross is a fan of Colson’s game, but he stops short of comparisons of anyone to Barkley’s freakish body.

 Colson may have to settle for being Barkley-ish, but that’s enough to be the cornerstone for Notre Dame trying to make a run at its first Final Four since 1978.
-The Irish were close in Colson’s freshman and sophomore seasons with Elite Eight trips, but the 2016 season ended in the NCAA’s second round with a loss to West Virginia.
+The Irish were close in Colson’s freshman and sophomore seasons with Elite Eight trips, but his 2017 junior season ended in the NCAA’s second round with a loss to West Virginia.
 Colson finished with 27 points and eight rebounds.

 “By coming back, he gives Notre Dame a great inside game,” Montross said.
 “He’s a very good player who has shown the capacity to do well in a tremendous league.”

 With another year of development, Colson may be able to carry the Irish further than he did in 2017